microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-licenses.md

 - [Evaluation mode (default)](#evaluation-mode-default-requirements) enables access to APIs with limited usage per requesting application for evaluation purposes.
 Change notifications are not sent if the limit is exceeded.

 > [!NOTE]
 > Active pricing events for these APIs started on July 5th, 2022.
-We require applications to complete this [form](https://aka.ms/teamsgraph/protectedApis_az) to provide an active Azure subscription for billing purposes.
+We require applications to follow the instructions on [Onboard to metered Microsoft 365 APIs and services] (/graph/metered-api-onboarding) to set up an active Azure subscription for billing purposes.
 For more details, see [Payment and billing updates](#payment-and-billing-updates).

+> [!NOTE]
+> Most of these APIs are also [Protected APIs](/graph/teams-protected-apis), which require approvals from Microsoft before you could use them.
+If your application is using any of the Protected APIs, in addition to providing an active Azure subscription, please also submit a request for approval by completing the [form](https://aka.ms/teamsgraph/requestaccess).
+For more details, see [Protected APIs in Microsoft Teams](/graph/teams-protected-apis).

 ## `model=A` requirements